SlugSecurity/cyberforce-2022-t126-green-site-backend/README.md

 - DATA_HISTORIAN_DB_NAME - The name of the database that contains the solar panel array info.
 - DATA_HISTORIAN_DB_TABLE - The database table that contains the solar panel array info.
 - WEB_SERVER_PORT - Port of web server backend
-- DATA_SUBMISSION_LIMIT - The limit in bytes of the size of any kind of data submissions (file uploads along with login and contact form submissions)
-- DATA_SUBMISSION_RATE_LIMIT - The number of requests allowed per second for login and contact form submissions and file uploads.
-- DEFAULT_RATE_LIMIT - The number of requests allowed per second for all other applicable endpoints that don't have a custom rate limit.
 - ADMIN_ACCOUNT_USERNAME - The username of the admin.
 - ADMIN_TOKEN - A string of characters to use as the token to send to admins.
 - SSL_CERTIFICATE_PEM_PATH - Path of SSL certificate PEM